dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/initial/biz-e-corp/src/widgets/App.ts' %}

 Most of this widget is dedicated to holding and managing the `WorkerData` in the application.
 Notice, however, that it never actually uses that data itself. `App` is only containing the state and passing it to the children as required via properties.
 Lifting up state to the highest common widget in the tree is a valid pattern, but as an application's state grows in size and complexity, it is often desirable to decouple this from widgets.
 In larger applications, the `App` class would become complicated and more difficult to maintain due to the additional state information that it would be required to track.
-Since the state information is not a primary concern of the `App` class, let's refactor it out of `App` and into a new `ApplicationContext` class.
+Since the state information is not a primary concern of the `App` class, let's refactor it out of `App` and into a new `ApplicationContext` class that extends the base `Injector`.

 {% instruction 'Add the following to `ApplicationContext.ts`.' %}